underscoreio/underscoreio/src/html/_posts/2016-01-19-typelevel-summits.md

 # What is Typelevel?

-Typelevel is an ecosystem of projects focusing on typeful functional programming in Scala.
+Typelevel is an inclusive and welcoming ecosystem of projects focusing on typeful functional programming in Scala.
-That includes foundation libraries for functional programming concepts, though numeric libraries, to database frameworks.
+The projects include foundation libraries for functional programming concepts, though numeric libraries, to database frameworks.

-It's [more than that][scalax], but that alone is a huge amount if useful and interesting free and open source software to get into.
+It's [more than that][scalax], but that alone is a huge amount of useful and interesting free and open source software to get into.

 # What are the Summits?